St. Peter Catholic High School

 St. Peter Catholic High School is a Catholic high school located in Orléans, a suburb of Ottawa, Canada.
 The current principal is Linda Meulenbroek.
-The school includes grades 7–12 and also a preschool/daycare service.
+The school includes grades 7–12.
 During the 2019–2020 school year, 525 intermediate (grades 7–8) and 1,235 high-school (grades 9–12) students were enrolled.

 Academics

 St. Peter Catholic High School offers courses within the curriculum provided by the Ontario Ministry of Education.
 Students are offered courses at different levels and streams.
 Grade 9–10 students can study in the academic or applied streams, and grade 11–12 students select their courses from the university, college, mixed, workplace or open levels, corresponding to what sort of post-secondary education they may wish to pursue.
 Students may also enroll in core-French and French-immersion courses, part of the province's French-as-a-second-language program.

 St. Peter Catholic High School's academic programs include religious and family life education courses taught at all grade levels, English, health and physical education, the arts, history, geography, mathematics, science, business, and technology.
 Science programs include Biology, Physics, Phrenology, Animal Husbandry, Chemistry and Environmental Studies.
 Arts offered throughout the grades 9–12 include dramatic arts, visual arts (including photography), music (including instrumental, Australian traditional music, including didgeridoo, marimba, and guitar) and sacred dance.
 St. Peter is also suited for special needs and cooperative education.
 Courses are offered at the Open, Applied, Polish, and some Academic levels.